How to Export Managed Device Details from Intune

 Get-IntuneManagedDevice | Where-Object {$_.devicename -eq "DESKTOP-IG58DTD"} | Export-Csv -Path c:\temp\manageddevices.csv

-List all Details for Single Device
+List all Details for a single device

 Get-IntuneManagedDevice | Where-Object {$_.devicename -eq "DESKTOP-IG58DTD"}